Ideas for bar and restaurant events in 2018

-Events are a great way to draw in customers to your business, whether on a slow weeknight or on a huge holiday weekend, but it’s not always easy to think of new ideas for events.
-That’s where we come in!
-Read on for our ideas for bar and restaurant events in 2018.
+Events are a great way to draw customers to your business, whether on a slow weeknight or a huge holiday weekend.
+But with all the hustle and bustle that comes with running a successful bar or restaurant, it’s not always easy to think up new event ideas.
+Read on for our top ideas for bar and restaurant events in 2018.

-Let’s start off with some reasons why events are a good idea in the first place.
-If you’re reading this article you’re probably already convinced that’s the case, but you may not know all of the reasons why events are so great.
+Let’s start off with a few reasons to host events in the first place.
+If you’re reading this article, you’re probably already convinced that’s the case, but you may not know a few key facts:

-- Increase Guest Satisfaction: 61% of adults would rather spend money on an experience than items.
-(Source: National Restaurant Associate 2017 State of the Industry).
+- Events Increase Guest Satisfaction: 61% of adults would rather spend money on an experience than on items (Source: National Restaurant Associate 2017 State of the Industry).

-- Drive Spending: 57% of millenials will pay more for exclusive events (Source: Accenture 2017 Loyalty Study).
+- Events Drive Spending: 57% of millennials will pay more for exclusive events (Source: Accenture 2017 Loyalty Study).

-- Inspire Loyalty: 47% of millenials are more loyal if you provide unique experiences (Source: Accenture 2017 Loyalty Study).
+- Events Inspire Loyalty: 47% of millennials are more loyal if you provide unique experiences (Source: Accenture 2017 Loyalty Study).

-- Boost Crowd Size: Give people a “reason” to come in on days when they otherwise wouldn’t.
-Events create urgency also because they have a specific start and end time.
+- Events Boost Crowd Size: Events give people a “reason” to come in on days when they otherwise wouldn’t.
+They also create urgency and drive people to show up at a specific time.

 Types of In-Venue Events You Can Run